 Festivals & Events

-The Tenjin Matsuri is a sensational summer festival in Osaka full of rituals, dance and music and featuring a procession of portable shrines on land by day and a land and floating river procession by night, culminating in a dazzling fireworks display that lasts for an hour and a half.
+The Tenjin Matsuri is a sensational summer festival in Osaka full of rituals, dance and music and featuring a procession of portable shrines.
+The celebrations culminate in a dazzling fireworks display that lasts for an hour and a half.